 Georgia State University is a public, state school in an urban setting in Atlanta, Georgia.
-Georgia State was founded in 1913 and now enrolls around 36,343 students a year, including 28,772 undergrads.
-Georgia State provides housing for up to 5,513 students.
-Most students live in off campus housing.
+Georgia State was founded in 1913 and presently has around 36,979 students per year year, which includes 28,990 undergrads.
+Georgia State offers housing for up to 5,169 students.
+The majority of students live on campus but first-year students are not required to live in the dorms.

 Interested in journalism or communications?
 Georgia State students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Thinking of pledging?
-Georgia State has fraternities and sororities.
+Georgia State has both fraternities and sororities.

 Planning to play sports?
 Georgia State has many options for athletes.
 See them all and learn more about life at Georgia State on the Student Life page.